 - Serve the panna cotta in their ramequins topped with a layer of coulis, or unmold carefully onto plates and drizzle with the coulis.
 Decorate each plate with three whole strawberries and a butter cookie.

 If you are using gelatin instead of agar-agar, do not combine the gelatin with the rest of the ingredients.
-Instead, soak the sheets in a bowl of cold water while you bring the other ingredients to a simmer, then squeeze with your hands to drain (they will be soft), and whisk into the (hot but not boiling) panna cotta mixture to dissolve before pouring into the ramekins.)
+Instead, soak the sheets in a bowl of cold water while you bring the other ingredients to a simmer, then squeeze with your hands to drain (they will be soft), and whisk into the (hot but not boiling) panna cotta mixture to dissolve completely before pouring into the ramekins.)